felixge/go-ardrone/README.md

 ardrone
 =======

-**Warning:** This package is quite incomplete.
-If something is not working, it's probably not done yet.
-I do plan to finish this up so!

 A Go implementation of the Parrot AR Drone protocols.
+Not complete yet, but the stuff that is implemented should work : ).

 Get the latest version from Github